0HuanyuLi0/node-assessment-loanoptions/README.md

-# Task 1 - API - React
+# Task 2 - API - Node.js
 ### Description
 Create a ﬁle which when executed from the command line, prints the values based on the arguments passed.